 | 4 | I-LOC | 0.999369 | 16 | Mumbai | 49 | 55 |

-The model splits "KGP Talkie" into subword tokens (K, ##GP, Talk, ##ie) and tags them as an organization, and correctly tags "Mumbai" as a location.
+Here, we can see the model split "KGP Talkie" into subword tokens (K, ##GP, Talk, ##ie).
+It tagged them as an organization.
+It also tagged "Mumbai" as a location.

-The same task can do part-of-speech tagging with a different checkpoint:
+The same task can also do part-of-speech tagging with a different checkpoint:

 ner = pipeline(task='ner', model='vblagoje/bert-english-uncased-finetuned-pos', device=0)